What is autonomous artificial intelligence?

 Autonomous artificial intelligence is a technology that leverages artificial intelligence functionalities to their maximum capacity, allowing for a faster and more effective response in tasks like object detection, behavior analytics, autonomous tracking, and scalable responses to events.
 Autonomous AI orchestrates different tasks across various AI algorithms, allowing it to complete and follow through tasks under time-stressed scenarios.
 Autonomous AI brings together all the potential of each artificial intelligence algorithm it interacts with to produce better results.

 This allows human operators to delegate repetitive tasks and focus on better strategic approaches to particular issues.

 What is the impact of autonomous artificial intelligence?

 Autonomous artificial intelligence will increase the profits and benefits, that AI has already produced in various global industries.

-From helping shipping companies predict arrival times to teaching scientists how to treat cancer more effectively; or governments being able to detect crimes faster, artificial intelligence (AI) has had a profound impact worldwide.
+From helping shipping companies predict arrival times to teach scientists how to treat cancer more effectively; or to governments being able to detect crimes faster, artificial intelligence (AI) has profoundly impacted worldwide.

 Artificial intelligence has been one of the main drivers of technological innovation in recent years.
 Currently, more than 30 countries have been developing national strategies to improve their AI positions, according to the US think tank Information technology and innovation foundation (ITIF).